 CBIC on November 18th announced the changes that are going to occur in the GST regime from the 1st of January, 2022.
-These changes are being implemented by the government to prevent tax evasion.
+The government implemented these changes to prevent tax evasion

 The changes are mostly procedural and hence are going to affect e-commerce businesses and food delivery service providers.
 It won’t impact the end consumers as the burden of GST will be on e-commerce platforms.